Spiced Crock Pot Pinto Beans (No Soak, GF)

 Get the complete ingredients list and instructions from the recipe card below.

-2. Cover the cooker and cook on HIGH for 8-10 hours, without opening the lid.
+2. Cover and cook the beans on HIGH for 8-10 hours without opening the lid.

 3. When your Slow Cooker Pinto Beans are finished cooking, adjust your seasonings as necessary.
 Serve and enjoy.